-The brain modeling approaches targeted by LONIR focus on new strategies for surface and volume parameterization that provide an advanced analysis of surface and volumetric brain models, tracking their change across time.
-Additional research cores include anatomic fundamentals and analyzing anatomic and cytoarchitectural attributes across multiple scales and time.
+The LONIR structure is designed to facilitate studies of dynamically changing anatomic frameworks: developmental, neurodegenerative, traumatic and metastatic.
+LONIR therefore targets new strategies for surface and volume parameterization that track change over time.
+Additional research cores include anatomic fundamentals and analyzing anatomic and cytoarchitectural attributes across multiple spaces and time.

-LONIR also has a core that focuses on visualization and animation, for the dissemination of brain models that visualize complex variations in brain structure and function across time.
-This includes projects for handling cortical data that are in development.
+LONIR also has a core that focuses on visualization and animation, which creates and distributes brain models that depict complex variations in brain structure and function over time.
+This includes developing projects for handling cortical data.